xsqu1znt/guirxh.heejin.js/NOTES.md

 - **TODO**:
  - add an admin command to remove cards from the user
- - fix /reminder checking null time
+ - pagination reactions not using custom emojis

 - **NEXT UPDATE**
  - [OPTIMIZATION] if the user filters their inventory, only fetch cards from the database that they need